 Born in Vienne in 1988, at the age of 6 he starts his guitar career with the help of the professor Raphael Vaccaro.
 Later on he enters the National Conservatory of Lyon where he undertakes his studies with the well-known Peruvian artist and professor Jesus Castro finalizing them with a gold medal for unanimity.
 He after continues gaining more knowledge in the Real Superior Conservatory of Music where he obtained his diploma with honors.

-At present his is developing his career in the Mozarteum of Salzburg as well as in the Klagenfurt Conservatory (Austria) in Marco Tamayo’s class.
+At present his is developing his career at the Mozarteum of Salzburg as well as at the Klagenfurt Conservatory (Austria) in Marco Tamayo’s class.

 In addition to this, he regularly receives advice from Judicael Perroy in Paris.

-He has also received lectures from Eduardo Fernández, Alirio Díaz, José Miguel Moreno, René Bartoli, Ricardo Gallén, Ignacio Rodes, Gerard Abiton, José Luís Rodrigo, Hubert Käppel y Leo Brouwer.
+He has also received lectures from Eduardo Fernández, Alirio Díaz, José Miguel Moreno, René Bartoli, Ricardo Gallén, Ignacio Rodes, Gerard Abiton, José Luís Rodrigo, Hubert Käppel and Leo Brouwer.